hothroot/herd/src/content/volunteer.md

 Fill out the form below to learn more about visiting Capitol Hill and getting involved in outreach and planning behind the scenes.

-**One note: Volunteers decide for themselves whether they want to deliver a particular letter or petition.
-If the content of the message doesn't align with their own views, they are under no obligation to deliver it.
-Herd on the Hill is unapologetically anti-Trump and pro-democracy.**